oprypin/crsfml/docs/tutorials/network/packet.md

 status, sender_address, sender_port = udp_socket.receive(packet)
 ```

 Packets solve the "message boundaries" problem, which means that when you send a packet on a TCP socket, you receive the exact same packet on the other end, it cannot contain less bytes, or bytes from the next packet that you send.
-However, it has a slight drawback: To preserve message boundaries, [Packet]({{book.api}}/Packet.html) has to send some extra bytes along with your data, which implies that you can only receive them with a [Packet]({{book.api}}/Packet.html) if you want them to be properly decoded.
+However, it has a slight drawback: To preserve message boundaries, [SF::Packet][] has to send some extra bytes along with your data, which implies that you can only receive them with a [SF::Packet][] if you want them to be properly decoded.
 Simply put, you can't send an SFML packet to a non-SFML packet recipient, it has to use an SFML packet for receiving too.
 Note that this applies to TCP only, UDP is fine since the protocol itself preserves message boundaries.

 ## Extending packets to handle user types

 Packets have overloads of their methods for the most common primitive types and the most common standard types, but what about your own classes?
-It is easy to subclass or reopen [Packet]({{book.api}}/Packet.html) and add your own overloads.
+It is easy to subclass or reopen [SF::Packet][] and add your own overloads.

 ```crystal
 record Character, age : UInt8, name : String, weight : Float32